GSA/piv-guides/_networkconfig/02_domaincontrollers.md

 ## Issue Domain Controller certificates

 US Federal Civilian agencies have a variety of information security policies.
-These policies cover whether you should use a Domain Controller certificate issued from your agency's local enterprise Certificate Authority, or whether the certificate must be issued from a Certificate Authority managed and certified under the Federal Public Key Infrastructure (FPKI).
+These policies cover whether you should use a Domain Controller certificate issued from your agency's local enterprise certification authority, or whether the certificate must be issued from a certification authority managed and certified under the Federal Public Key Infrastructure (FPKI).
 Each agency's information security policy should be followed.

-It is not recommended to set up a local enterprise certificate authority just to issue domain controller certificates without ensuring the proper management and security protections are enabled.
-Your Chief Information Security Officer (CISO) must have awareness and oversight established for the certificate authority management.
+It is not recommended to set up a local enterprise certification authority just to issue domain controller certificates without ensuring the proper management and security protections are enabled.
+Your Chief Information Security Officer (CISO) must have awareness and oversight established for the certification authority management.

 Collaborate with your Chief Information Security Officer (CISO) or Information Security office for a definitive answer and direction.